Inflect logo

 FactorRating / DataNotes

-Power Cost$0.07/kWh – as of September 2025Very competitive pricing, beneficial for compute-intensive workloads.
+Power Cost$0.07/kWh – as of September 2025Very competitive pricing enhances the total cost of ownership for compute-heavy operations.

-Tax IncentivesYes – as of September 2025Supportive digital economy framework, though no direct data center fiscal incentives exist.
+Tax IncentivesYes – as of September 2025Argentina has a supportive digital economy framework but no direct data center fiscal incentives.

-Sales Tax21% VAT – as of September 2025Standard national value-added tax applies to services.
+Sales Tax21% VAT – as of September 2025Standard national value-added tax rate applies to services and equipment.

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is limited in Mendoza.
-Most traffic exchange occurs privately or is routed through the primary national IXP in Buenos Aires, CABASE.
+Internet Exchange Points (IXPs): Public peering is limited within Mendoza itself.
+Most network traffic is exchanged through private peering arrangements or routed via the national IXP in Buenos Aires (CABASE), which is central to Argentina's internet ecosystem.

 Power Analysis